lydiashumskaya/Bachelorproject-Lydia-Shumskaya/README.md

 ## Supervised by Dr. rer. nat.
 A.U.S.
 Heintz Buschart

 ## Description
-This repository contains the scripts used to analyse microbial metagenomic data to compare MHCII binding prediction in AML patients before and after allogeneic hematopoietic stem cell transplantation (allo-HCT).
+This repository contains the scripts used to analyse microbial metagenomic data to compare MHCII binding epitope prediction in AML patients pre- and post-allogeneic hematopoietic stem cell transplantation (allo-HCT).

 ## Requirements
 - **R version:** 4.3.3